 More expensive suits are often custom tailored to your individual shape.
 Instead of sticking to a standard (small, medium, medium-tall, large) they are made to your exact specifications.
 Fit will be WAY better, no matter what your body shape… but at a significant cost.

 I was particularly tight on funds when I bought my own suit.
 I needed the suit for a Chumpcar (now Champcar) Race the day after I returned from my Honeymoon.
 I went with the cheapest legal suit I could find (Racequip 3.2a/5).
 It did the job, but was very baggy because of the lack of flexibility and the “four sizes fit all” sizing.

 I bought some Nomex thread and went to my local tailor/drycleaners to have them make some alterations (mostly pulling in the arms and around the hips).
 It doesn’t fit like a $1,500 custom suit but it is much better than it was, looks pretty cool, and keeps me safe.
-I’m 3 seasons into racing Spec Miata and the suit is still working just fine.
+I did my first 3 seasons of racing Spec Miata and the suit did just fine.
 If I had to do it all over again, I may consider spending a bit more.
 On hot days, my suit is very warm, I wouldn’t hate a more expensive Nomex suit with better breathability, but at the moment any excess money in the race budget goes to tires.
 Last season I got a great deal on a lightly used but much higher quality suit and have been enjoying that.

 Balaclava: (Ski Mask)

 Nomex Balaclavas are required for drivers with beards or hair long enough to come out of the bottom of the helmet.
 I have a beard so I need to run a Balaclava, but they are cheap insurance even if not required.
 Balaclavas also keep your helmet a bit cleaner and make it easier to get your helmet on and off.